 JUST BREATHE: Yoga also teaches how to breathe into stretches and muscle contractions in order to get the body to work at its most harmonious.
 This is something that is highly helpful for delivery, at which point breathing exercises of course become very important for childbirth.

-GO WITH THE FLOW: Gentle yoga movement improves flexibility and blood flow circulation, which is crucially important during pregnancy.
+GO WITH THE FLOW: Vinyasa Flow improves flexibility and blood flow circulation, which is crucially important during pregnancy.
 Good blood flow will help future mommies with common pregnancy problems such as water retention and edema and ensure that nutrients are delivered efficiently to both mommy and baby.

 Yoga and Pilates are both forms of exercise that engage the mind as well as the body.
 Because the exercises are so adaptable, almost anyone can enjoy the health benefits of yoga and Pilates.